Brigsby Bear: Production

 Brigsby Bear was co-written by Kyle Mooney and Kevin Costello, and directed by Dave McCary in his directorial debut.
 All three grew up in San Diego, California and attended middle school together.
 Mooney and McCary, alongside Beck Bennett and Nick Rutherford, later formed the sketch group Good Neighbor, and all joined the cast and crew of Saturday Night Live (SNL) in 2013.
 Mooney and Costello wrote the film over a two-to-three-year period.
 Much of the character of James comes from Mooney's personal life, which he considered obsessive, sometimes awkward, and always nostalgic.
 Whenever Costello and Mooney could write together, they would write fast and messy, with Costello polishing it while Mooney worked at SNL.
 Mooney was fascinated by children's television shows from the 1980s, which he felt combined "happy-go-lucky and positive meets the creepy, weird, and psychedelic."
 He and McCary both singled out Prayer Bear as a primary inspiration.
 Mooney collects VHS tapes from garage sales, which also fueled the film's aesthetic.

 Their positions at SNL allowed them to cast their film with big names such as Mark Hamill, who plays Ted, the main villain.
 McCary likened Ted's character to a depraved Jim Henson, "teaching weird lessons about the world in a loving way."
-He noted he and Costello both grew up in strict, Christian households, which colored the way they depicted the character.
+He noted he and Costello both grew up in strict Christian households, which colored the way they depicted the character.
 They hoped to have viewers intrigued by the retro nature of the bunker, which they infused with a "low-rent Splash Mountain" feel.
 McCary was largely responsible for the film's earnest and sometimes melancholy tone, which he felt serviced James's emotional journey in the film.
 For McCary, he had always hoped to direct something dramatic, as opposed to his more comedic material in the past.
-Part of James's journey in the film, including his fear that people would not enjoy his film, came from a genuine place for the three filmmakers.
-In addition, when making the film, the three discovered that in many ways, they were documenting their friendship of creating videos together.
+Part of James's journey in the film, including his fear that people would not enjoy his film, came from a genuine place for the filmmakers.
+In addition, when making the film, they discovered that in many ways, they were documenting their friendship of creating videos together.

 The film was shot in mid-2016 in Utah during Mooney and McCary's break from SNL due to the geography.
 The Utah Film Commission put out a press release in June 2016 announcing that six films had been granted incentives to film in the state, including Brigsby Bear.
 They shot the film with a small, close-knit group and likened the experience to summer camp.
 After shooting the film, McCary had to complete editing while still working at SNL.